tstolarczyk/SoHAPPy/docs/grb.rst

 ===========================

 The input data files contain a series of flux measurements at certain energies for a series of time slices.
-The files also give the position, the redshift, some physical information.
-In some cases it also contain a default visibility over one night for a minimal altitude of 10 degrees (this visibility can be recomputed, see later).
+The files also give the redshift, some physical information.
+In some cases it also contain a position in the sky, a default visibility over one night for a minimal altitude of 10 degrees (this visibility can be recomputed, see later).
 Alternatively the source spectrum can be described as energy and time powerlaws in an external `yaml` file that will be used to generate energy spectra and time slices.

 The source information is handled by the :class:`grb.GammaRayBurst` class.
 Each instance carries a list in time of models with a default Spatial model